sisoe24/NodeEditor/README.md

 ## Notes

 - Although the core logic is there, the project is not exactly in a working state.
 I am still trying to figure out most of the nodes with their execution, and there are many bugs and unfinished features.
-- I want to give some merit to Pavel Kaza for inspiring me to start this project.
+- I want to give merit to [Pavel Křupala](https://gitlab.com/pavel.krupala) for inspiring me to start this project.

 ## Demo